Costa Rica Real Estate Information for Buying and Selling

 - Costa Rica ranks fourth in the world for foreign investments.
-Because there are very few restrictions to foreigners owning land in Costa Rica, they enjoy the same rights as citizens and do not require any special conditions to purchase property here.
-The Constitution of gives the right to all to own property in Costa Rica.
+Because there are very few restrictions for foreigners owning land in Costa Rica, they enjoy the same rights as citizens and do not require any special conditions to purchase property here.
+The Constitution gives the right to all to own property in Costa Rica.
 Foreign nationals have the same rights as Citizens.

-- All Costa Rican properties are registered at the Registro de La Propiedad (Property Registry) which keeps track of all title registrations.
+- Which keeps track of all title registrations.
 You can verify the status of a title or claim associated with the property thru their webpage: www.registronacional.go.cr if you know the Folio Real Number which is included in the cadastre map of the property.
 If there are no legal problems with a property, acquiring clear title is fairly simple process.
 The Title Registry system is fully computerized and one of the most highly developed in Latin America.

 Building and subdivision plans must be:

-A. Signed by a registered local engineer.
+- Signed by a registered local engineer.

-B. Approved by the Health Department.
+- Approved by the Health Department.

-c.
-Approved by the Instituto de Vivienda y Urbanismo (INVU) (Housing and Urban Development Department)
+- Approved by the Instituto de Vivienda y Urbanismo (INVU) (Housing and Urban Development Department)

-- Along 80% to 85% of the coastline, the 150 meters (492 ft.) after the first 50 meters (164 ft.) are called the Maritime Zone and are controlled by the government.
+- Along 80% to 85% of the coastline, the 150 meters (492 ft.) after the first 50 meters (164 ft.) are called the Maritime Zone.
+And are controlled by the government.
 A foreigner must establish five years of residency to own more than 49% of a lease in this zone.
 Take a careful look at the zoning laws before you start development in any of these areas.